MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 - [Live Share](/visualstudio/liveshare/)

    Collaboratively edit and debug with others in real time, regardless of your app type or programming language.
 You can instantly and securely share your project.
-As needed, you can also share debugging sessions, terminal instances, localhost web apps, voice calls, and more.
+You can also share debugging sessions, terminal instances, localhost web apps, voice calls, and more.

 - [Call Hierarchy](../../ide/reference/call-hierarchy.md)